CPTC TIN# 91-1523641

 - You may also access the web using any computer lab on campus.

-- Call 253-589-6079.
-This is a message phone where you may request assistance with obtaining your CPTC fee information only.
+- Call 253-589-6079 to leave a message requesting assistance with obtaining your CPTC fee information.
 College employees cannot provide tax information to students.

 - The IRS page for American Opportunity Tax Credit Questions and Answers